 Kirsten Ritschel, Designer + Chocolatier, Kiki’s Cocoa

-I wear many hats in support of Food Ethnographer.
-As a Visual Storyteller, I translate the essence of our Food Ethnography brand across various mediums, including website design and (video)production.
-I also act a Community Catalyst, managing cohorts of people eager to share their stories with us.
-Additionally, I contribute to a sense of community by co-producing events and crafting immersive experiences through flavor creation.
+She wears many hats in support of Food Ethnographer.
+As a Visual Storyteller, she translates the essence of our Food Ethnography brand across various mediums, including website design and (video)production.
+She also acts as a Community Catalyst, managing cohorts of people eager to share their stories with Food Ethnographer.
+She contributes to a sense of community by co-producing events and crafting immersive experiences through flavor creation.

-Her love of chocolate created Kiki’s Cocoa: “When I moved from Hamburg to the US in 2000, I found myself disappointed in the quality of available chocolates — that’s how I decided to do it myself, combining culinary acumen with graphic design chops to create my own confectionery for carefully crafted chocolates.”
+Her love of chocolate created Kiki’s Cocoa: “When I moved from Hamburg to the US in 2000, I found myself disappointed in the quality of available chocolates — that’s how I decided to do it myself, combining culinary acumen with graphic design chops to create my own confectionery of carefully crafted chocolates.”
+San Francisco is home now.